It seems like you can’t get through a week without hearing about

 I wanted to know what I could learn to build, not just what I could project manage.

-The goal was not to create the best piece of content, but to build a proof of concept.
-I gave myself a hard time restraint to build it.
+The goal was not to create the best piece of content, but to build a

 In four hours, I created this interactive infographic.